RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

 I hope this post gave a better understanding on how root parameter types translate to different concepts in assembly.

 If you made it to the end, thank you for reading :) Otherwise hi mom!

+### Notes

+You can use ID3D12PipelineState::GetPrivateData(WKPDID_CommentStringW) to extract the assembly from a pipeline on AMD.